fignite/figma-sveltekit-plugin-template/README.md

 For now, I've decided that it is easier/better to bundle Figma plugins using Svelte and a router rather than using Svelte Kit.
 Alternatively, another approach could be to run your plugin on a server with Svelte Kit and link the plugin iframe to the server/website.

+### What's needed?

+- Something that can inline the JS that is created by Svelte Kit
+- Something that can handles the views in one page (currently Svelte Kit still exports them as separate files)
+- Router must be memory based

 ## Resources

 https://github.com/vitejs/vite/issues/621